nulib-ds/dsgn-106/3-primary-research-for-design-projects/3-primary-research-for-design-projects.md

 Ver.
 23 Aug 2020

-*This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc/4.0/] or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.*

 # What is primary research?

 ![Image of two people at a table speaking to each other.](photos/1.png)